Computing Parameterized Invariants of Parameterized Petri Nets: Experiments

 The third column gives the time \ostrich{} needs to initialize the analysis; this includes verifying that the given parameterized Petri net is covered by 1BB-sets, and that it indeed has the given topology.
 The fourth column gives the property being checked.
 The specification of the cache coherence protocols consists of a number of consistency properties, specific for each protocol.
 The legend \enquote{consistency ($x$/$y$)} indicates that the specification consists of $y$ properties, of which \ostrich{} was able to automatically prove the inductiveness of $x$.
 Column~5 gives the time need to check the inductiveness the property (or, in the case of the cache-coherence protocols, either find a marking which satisfies all constraints imposed by 1BB-sets, traps or siphons, or prove the inductiveness of the properties together).
 Columns~6, 7, and 8 give the number of WS1S-formulas, each corresponding to a parameterized 1BB-sets, trap, or siphon that are computed by the CEGAR loop.
 Some of these WS1S-formulas have only one model, i.e., they correspond to a single trap, siphon, or 1BB-set of one instance.
 Such \enquote{artifacts} are needed when small instances (e.g., arrays of size 2) require ad-hoc proofs that cannot be parameterized.
 In these cases the \enquote{real} number of parametric invariants is the result of subtracting the number of artifacts from the total number.
 The last column reports the number of parameterized inductive invariants obtained by the semi-automatic CEGAR loop.
 There the user is presented a series of counter examples to the inductiveness of the property.
 The user can check for traps, siphons or 1BB-sets to disprove the counter example.
 If the user then provides an invariant which proves inductive it is used to refine the abstraction until no further counter example can be found.
 The response time of \ostrich{} in this setting is immediate which provides a nice user experience.
-Dragon and MOESI are examples showing that the semi-automatic procedure can lead to proofs with fewer invariants.
+MOESI is an example which shows that the semi-automatic procedure can lead to proofs with fewer invariants.
+For Dragon four of the seven invariants are artifacts; thus, it also shows that a semi-automatic approach allows for proofs with fewer invariants.
 The last step of the automatic procedure is to remove invariants until no invariant can be removed without obtaining a counter example again.

 For Example~\ref{ex:diningphil} \ostrich{} automatically computes the following family of 1BB-sets (additionally to the invariants (1) and (2)): (For readability we omit some artifacts.)

 We implemented the approach described in Section~\ref{sec:gppn} in our tool \heron{} \cite{heron-gitlab,heron-artifact}.
 An illustration of the general concept can be found in Figure~\ref{fig:heron}.